abelareiza/abelareiza/README.md

 # Abel Areiza 👋

-I am a web development, mobile development and design enthusiast.
+I am a web developer and design enthusiast.
 I really enjoy learning frontend-oriented frameworks and technologies like React, Vue and Svelte.

 ### Skills and experience:
 * 💻 HTML, CSS, Sass